 Hillside Food Bank Project!
-The 1st Sunday of each month at Hillside Community Church- The next collection day for the Plateau Outreach Ministry Food Bank is Sunday, August 6th.
-This month the food bank would like us to collect: soup.
+The 1st Sunday of each month at Hillside Community Church- The next collection day for the Plateau Outreach Ministry Food Bank is Sunday, November 5th.
+This month the food bank would like us to collect: peanut butter, jam & shampoo.
 The quantity is not the focus, but to respond to the leading of the Holy Spirit.
 If you would like to help with this ministry, please call the church office or simply bring your donations to the church on our before August 6th-Thank you!

 Operation Christmas Child-

 It’s time to start planning for Operation Christmas Child 2017!
-This month we are collecting: Sunglasses, flip-flops and caps.
-We are also continually collecting plastic shoebox-sized container (6 quart).
+This month we are collecting: Flashlights, boys and girls toys, dolls, small color books, crayons, brushes, combs, shirts, socks, etc. We are also continually collecting plastic shoebox-sized container (6 quart).
 Please leave all donations in the designated box in the foyer.